JaviSanchezAgesta/UK_HousePriceIndex/README.md

 ## Data

-The data set contains information about the following:
+The data set has been downloaded from the official website of the UK Government, www.gov.uk, in the Home section.
+It contains information about the following:

 - Average selling price for the sold houses in the UK from 1965 to 2021.
-The houses are divided by features such as old, new, detached, semi-detaced, terraced, flat, mortgage/ cash as payment method.
+The houses are divided by features such as old, new, detached, semi-detached, terraced, flat, mortgage/ cash as payment method.

 - Index for each of the years and locations.

 The full details of the data are available [here](https://www.gov.uk/government/statistical-data-sets/uk-house-price-index-data-downloads-december-2021)